Joins

 FROM a, b WHERE a.c1 = b.c1

-An important feature of INNER JOIN USING is that it hides duplicated columns from the output:
+An important feature of INNER JOIN USING is that it hides duplicate columns from the output:

 CREATE TABLE a(c1, c2)